 Though the end goal is the same — to help pay for college — everyone’s investment strategy may not be the same and can even differ greatly based on unique circumstances, financial constraints, timelines, and overall savings goals.
 The MI 529 Advisor Plan has something for everyone.
-If you are working with a financial advisor, they can help you determine a portfolio strategy consistent with your goals and resources.
+If you are working with a financial professional, they can help you determine a portfolio strategy consistent with your goals and resources.

 Target Risk Investment Portfolios

 The target risk portfolios are designed for Account Owners who prefer a fixed-risk diversified investment option rather than a risk level that changes as the Designated Beneficiary ages.
 The Capital Appreciation and Conservative Allocation Portfolios invest in multiple underlying funds.
 In fact, the Conservative Allocation Portfolio also invests in the Funding Agreement.
 Many advisors use target risk portfolios in conjunction with an age-based portfolio to dial up or down the account owner's risk profile.

 Multi-Fund Investment Portfolio

 This investment portfolio seeks to provide an investment portfolio for participants who prefer to select an investment portfolio for its specific asset allocation.
-The allocations in the multi-fund investment portfolios do not change automatically as the beneficiary ages as they do in the Age-Based Investment Portfolios.
+The allocations in the multi-fund investment portfolios do not change automatically as the beneficiary ages as they do in the Enrollment Year Investment Portfolios.

 Individual Fund Investment Portfolios